vivaria/edisonrul.ing/README.md

 *   When you Fusion Summon after activating "Chain Material", you do not have to use its effect.
-*   You cannot use "Chain Material's" effect when resolving "Instant Fusion" or "Future Fusion".
+*   You cannot use "Chain Material"'s effect when resolving "Instant Fusion" or "Future Fusion".
-*   You can use "Chain Material's" effect when resolving "Super Polymerization", but you can only remove from play cards that you control.
+*   You can use "Chain Material"'s effect when resolving "Super Polymerization", but you can only remove from play cards that you control.
 *   The effect of "Chain Material" can be used for every Fusion Summon performed during the turn it is activated.
 *   You cannot choose to remove 1 Fusion Material Monster from play while sending the other Fusion Material Monsters to the Graveyard.
 *   Both \[CONDITION\] apply if this card's effect is negated (by "Trap Stun"), but not if this card's activation is negated (by "Dark Bribe").